How do I Protect My Dog from Mosquitoes?

-Any pet owner knows the dangers of fleas and ticks, but another pest is threatening your pet and is talked about much less — mosquitoes.
-Before a backyard barbecue or a weekend camping trip, humans arm themselves with sprays and candles to repel mosquitoes, while often forgetting to take the same precautions against mosquito bites on dogs.
+Any pet owner knows the dangers of fleas and ticks, but there’s another pest threatening our pets’ lives that is talked about much less — mosquitoes.
+Before a backyard barbeque or a weekend camping trip in the mountains, we humans arm ourselves with sprays, candles, and incense to repel mosquitoes, but we often forget to take the same precautions for our four-legged companions.

 Fix any broken windows and screens in your home and fill gaps between air conditioners and window sills.
-If you wake up with new bites (be sure to check your pets!), there may be an open place where mosquitoes are getting in.
+If you wake up with new bites (check your pets too!), there may be an open place where mosquitoes are getting in.

 Avoid Peak Hours

 Mosquitoes are most active at dusk and dawn.
 Avoid walking your pets or leaving them outside during peak mosquito times.

 Look for repellent products specifically made for cats and dogs.
 As mentioned above, solutions made for humans are not always safe for pets.

 Summer is approaching with many areas of the US having experienced unusually rainy winters leading to increased mosquito populations.
 It’s vital for your pet’s safety to take precautions against mosquito bites.
 Ask your veterinarian for advice to create a prevention plan that will best suit your pet’s needs.